janishahota/1000129-JANISHA_HOTA/README.md

 3. **Defining**:
-   In this stage, I planned for what resources I would require, and how the app could be utilised.
-The resources required would be datasets for the following:
+   In this stage, I planned for what resources I would require, which would be datasets for the following:
    - Car (for red-light running)
    - Motorcycle/2-wheeler (for triples detection and no helmet detection)
    - Helmet/No Helmet (for no helmet detection)